justinknguyen/movie-ticket-system/README.md

 # How to Run
+1. Open and run your local database with the provided `.sql` file
-1. Open the Java files under `spring-backend` in your preferred IDE
+2. Open the Java files under `spring-backend` in your preferred IDE
-2. Run `Assignment6Application.java`
+3. Run `Assignment6Application.java`
-3. Head to the website! https://justinknguyen.github.io/movie-ticket-system/
+4. Head to the website! https://justinknguyen.github.io/movie-ticket-system/

 # Login Information
 * user1@gmail.com : pass